ammahmoudi/ammahmoudi.github.io/_projects/Dinning-Philosophers.md

 ---
 Implementing Dinning Philosophers problem in a client-server style with a nice GUI using java and JavaFX

-{% include figure.html path="https://raw.githubusercontent.com/ammahmoudi/Dinning-Philosophers/master/images/cover.jpg" alt="cover" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="https://raw.githubusercontent.com/ammahmoudi/Dinning-Philosophers/master/images/cover.jpg" alt="cover" class="img-fluid rounded z-depth-1" zoomable=true %}

-{% include figure.html path="https://raw.githubusercontent.com/ammahmoudi/Dinning-Philosophers/master/images/main.png" alt="main" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="https://raw.githubusercontent.com/ammahmoudi/Dinning-Philosophers/master/images/main.png" alt="main" class="img-fluid rounded z-depth-1" zoomable=true %}

 ## Dining Philosophers Problem
 The problem of dining philosophers is a classic problem in computer science that illustrates the challenges of concurrency and synchronization.
 The problem can be described as follows: